Painful Periods – Endometriosis – Adenomyosis

 ❖ Ultrasound or MRI findings suggestive of Endometriotic ovarian cysts / Adenomyosis of the uterus / Deep Pelvic Endometriosis

-Endometriosis Questionaire / Symptom Quiz is now used to pick out cases of Endometriosis in women with painful periods.
+Endometriosis Questionaire / Symptom Quiz & Clinical Scoring System are now used to pick out cases of Endometriosis in women with painful periods.
 The higher the score, the more likely your period pain is caused by Endometriosis.

 Click HERE to start the Endometriosis Symptom Quiz.

-Surgical Diagnosis of Endometriosis is the Gold Standard
+Surgical Diagnosis of Endometriosis Was the Gold Standard

 Endometriosis in the pelvis is seen as red, brown, and black spots in mild to moderate cases.

-Endometriosis in the pelvis is seen as distorted anatomy, and swollen fallopian tubes with severe adhesions in severe cases.
+Endometriosis in the pelvis is seen as distorted anatomy, and swollen fallopian tubes with extensive adhesions in severe cases.

 Medical Treatment for Endometriosis